Topic Paper and Article Image

 July 10, 2023

 Driven primarily by climate change and the push for renewable energy, solar photovoltaics (PV) was a fast-growing market even before recent events that have brought energy security to the forefront.
 Solar PV capacity increased from just 6 GW in 2008 to almost 1200 GW in 2022.
-The cost of utility-scale solar PV has dropped 90% since 2009 – with the levelized cost of energy (LCOE) dropping from $360 USD/MWh to $38 USD/MWh in 2021.
+Since 2022, growth in the solar industry has accelerated as countries increase their investments in the industry.
 Incorrys expects solar capacity to more than triple from about 1200 GW in 2022 to 3800 GW in 2030.

 Canadian Renewable Diesel Demand